yhakbar/ya/docs/config.md

 - `$GIT_ROOT/.config/ya.yml`
 - `$GIT_ROOT/.config/ya.yaml`

-Where `$GIT_ROOT` is the root of the git repository that the current directory is in.
+Where `$GIT_ROOT` is the root of the git repository that the current directory is in, if it is in one.

-Note that although the highest precedence config file is the one in the current directory, I recommend tucking your config file into the `.config` directory for repository configurations.
+Note that although the highest precedence config file is the one in the current directory, I recommend tucking your config file into a `.config` directory when you can.
 This reduces clutter in your repo and allows you to quickly override the config file by creating a temporary config in the current directory.

-You can also specify a config file to use explicitly with the `-c`/`--config` flag.
+You can also explicitly specify a config file with the `-c`/`--config` flag.

-## Building Your Own Config
+## Building a Config

 Ya does not come with any default commands.
 You must build your own config file to use it.
 The config file is a YAML file that contains a mapping of commands to run.
 The keys are the names of commands and the values are the commands to run.

 Example config files can be found in the [examples](/examples) directory.

-### Single Commands
+### Simple Commands Cont’d

 The simplest config file would look something like this: